Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Results

-bosons in a one-dimensional harmonic oscillator potential.
-In panel (a) of Fig.~1, we plot $\mu/\hbar\omega$ against $k_BT/\hbar\omega$ for $N= 1000$, $10000$ and $100000$.
-For $N=1000$, one notices that $\mu$ remains nearly equal to its value at $T=0$ up to $k_BT/\hbar\omega \sim 200$, after which $\mu$ starts decreasing rapidly.
-This indicates a critical behavior.
-For larger number of particles, such a rapid change occurs at a much higher temperature, indicating that the critical temperature increases rapidly with $N$.
-This observation agrees with Ref.~\cite{Ketterle}.
-In panel (b) of Fig.~1, we plot the condensate fraction, as a function of $k_BT/\hbar\omega$ for the chosen values of $N$.
-Once again, we notice that $\frac{N_0}{N}$ has a rapid change at $k_BT/\hbar\omega \sim 200$ for $N=1000$, while for larger $N$ the rapid change occurs at a much higher temperature.
-All these indicate that there is a continuous phase transition at the critical point.
-However, from a plot of $C_N/Nk_B$ against $k_BT/\hbar\omega$ in panel (c) of Fig.~1, we notice that for the one-dimensional case, $C_N(T)$ is a monotonic function of $T$ and so definition (\ref{defTc}) cannot be used for calculation of $T_c$.
-This implies that the one-dimensional case is distinctly different from higher dimensions (described later).
-This is reflected in the text book treatment (where sums are replaced by integrals), for which $T_c^0$ diverges since $\zeta(1)$ diverges (compare with Eq.~(\ref{tc0}) and Ref.~\cite{Pethick}).
-Instead, we also notice from Fig.~1(c), that $C_N(T)$ is almost linear for $T$ far away from the critical region with distinctly different slopes.
-Hence for the one-dimensional case only, we define $T_c$ as the temperature at which the extrapolated asymptotic straight lines intercept.
-This gives $T_c=243.77$ nK for $N=1000$.
-For $N=10000$ and $100000$ $T_c$ is larger ($2132.5$ nK and $15888$ nK $100000$ respectively).
-The slopes of the $C_N(T)/Nk_B$ versus $k_BT/\hbar\omega$ curve before and after the critical point become closer to each other, as the particle number increases.
-Consequently, criticality gets smeared out as $N$ increases.
-Although
+In panel (a) of Fig.~2, we plot $\mu/\hbar\omega$ against $T/T_c$ for $N= 1000$, $10000$ and $100000$.
+One notices that as temperature increases, $\mu$ remains nearly constant for $T/T_c$ less than about $1$, after which it decreases rapidly.
+The change over in the nature of the decrease around $T_c$ becomes sharper as $N$ increases.
+This again clearly demonstrates the occurrence of a QPT at $T_c$.
+In panel (b) of Fig.~2, we plot the condensate fraction, as a function of $T/T_c$ for the chosen values of $N$.
+As stated earlier, we notice that a rapid change in the rate of decrease occurs at around $T_c$, the change being sharper as $N$ increases.
+This demonstrates that a BEC phase is possible and it goes gradually over to the normal Bose gas phase.
+In panel (b), we also include the straight line $-1*x+1$, with $x=T/T_c$.
+The curves overlap more and more with this straight line over a considerable region as $N$ increases.
+However, from a plot of $C_N/Nk_B$ against $T/T_c$ in panel (c), we notice that {\it for the one-dimensional case}, $C_N(T)$ is a monotonically increasing function of $T$ This implies that the one-dimensional case is distinctly different from higher dimensions.
+However, we notice from Fig.~2(c), that $C_N(T)$ is almost linear for $T$ far away from the transition region, with distinctly different slopes.
+The difference of slopes decreases as $N$ increases.
+Consequently, criticality in the nature of $C_N(T)$ gets smeared out as $N$ increases for one dimensional case. \\

+Standard text book treatments, replacing sums by integrals and assuming $\mu=0$ for $T \leq T_c$, in the thermodynamic limit, conclude that BEC is not possible in one-dimension.
+Our calculations treating the sums exactly and allowing $\mu$ to take appropriate value at all temperatures, show that a QPT is possible even in one dimension for a {\it finite} number of bosons.
+This is in agreement with Ketterle and van Druten~\cite{Ketterle} who pointed out that BEC is possible in one dimension at a higher transition temperature.
+But our calculations also show that in the limit $N \rightarrow \infty$, the rapid change in $C_N(T)$ across the transition temperature gradually fades away. \\